 society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Like many surnames, the name Dahndardt began as a

 and was later adopted as a surname.
 It is a shortened form of the Germanic personal name Deinhard, which is made up of the words "degen," meaning "warrior or hero" and "hard," meaning "brave or strong."

-This web page shows only a small excerpt of our Dahndardt research.Another 187 words (13 lines of text) covering the years 1603 and 1680 are included under the topic Early Dahndardt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dahndardt research.Another 94 words (7 lines of text) covering the years 1603 and 1680 are included under the topic Early Dahndardt History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Maria Dahn, who came to Nova Scotia in 1757 and Georg Henrich Dehn, who settled in Pennsylvania in 1772.